PHANTOM-op/hh/Strikes.md

 ```
 >>punishment 2 mute 10 minutes
 ```
+To remove a punishment from the list, set that strike level to **None**.

 ## 🚩 How do I give/take away strikes?
 To manually give someone strikes, use the `>>strike` command.
 To remove strikes, use the `>>pardon` command.
 The usage for these commands is as follows: